wp-plugins/somatic-framework/readme.txt

 * FIX: custom post type update messages were not being produced properly...
 * thumbnail columns now automatically adjust width according to thumbnail options
 * FIX: media uploader metabox field type works again
+* improvements to the styling and behavior of the sorting pages

 = 1.7.3 =